Tricep rope extension: Muscles Worked, Benefits, Form

 2. Elbow Flaring Out

 During a downward push, people tend to flare their elbows outwards.
-This can put unnecessary stress on the shoulder as well as the chest muscles.
+This can put unnecessary stress on the shoulder as well as the elbow.

 3. Excessive Elbow Movement

-Many people allow their elbows to sway back and forth during the movement.
+The elbows of many people sway back and forth during the movement.

-While you can technically lift more weight using this momentum, you are actually using your lats to complete the exercise.
+You can lift more weight by using this, but you’re actually using your lats to finish the exercise.

 4. Poor Grip